 JVET-O0666 Non-CE4: Fix for missing MV in 4xN and Nx4 triangle partition mode [K. Reuzé, C.-C Chen, W.-J. Chien, H. Huang, M. Karczewicz (Qualcomm)]

+In triangle partition mode, the current triangle MC doesn’t use the motion information from the motion buffer, which is different from all other modes.
+It is asserted that this is not good for hardware implementation.
+It needs to be modified it so that triangle MC can be performed by only using the motion information in motion buffer.
+However, using the current motion storage design for triangle, there is a corner case (in 4xN/Nx4 block) that doesn’t have both motion information for partition 0 and partition 1.

+Results show no coding difference in RA configuration and 0.01% BD-rate loss in LDB configuration.

-(Chaired by Haitao)
+(Chaired by Haitao Yang)

-It is proposed to extend the use of TPM to P-slices, by removing the blending operation performed on the diagonal, and by only storing uni motion vectors, using the different proposed simplifications from JVET-O0411.
-Using the first method provides X.XX% coding gains in LDP configuration.
-The second method provides X.XX% coding gains in LDP configuration.
-The third method provides 0.30% coding gains in LDP configuration.
-The fourth method provides 0.39% coding gains in LDP configuration.

 It is claimed that this proposal can fix a problem in existing TPM where an update of the motion buffer of current coding unit is required.
 In the current design, bi-directional motion is stored for all 4x4 subblocks inside a 4xN or Nx4 CU using TPM.
 Without this fix, 1 bit needs to be stored for each 4x4 block to distinguish which motion vector from the bi-directional motion is used for which partition, in one possible implementation.
 And 128 bytes buffer is required for the storage of this indication flag of the whole CTU.
 It is claimed this additional 128 bytes could be saved.